 Health Care Providers.
 Every health care provider, regardless of size, who electronically transmits health information in connection with certain transactions, is a covered entity.
 These transactions include claims, benefit eligibility inquiries, referral authorization requests, or other transactions for which HHS has established standards under the HIPAA Transactions Rule.
 Using electronic technology, such as email, does not mean a health care provider is a covered entity; the transmission must be in connection with a standard transaction.
 The Privacy Rule covers a health care provider whether it electronically transmits these transactions directly or uses a billing service or other third party to do so on its behalf.
 Health care providers include all "providers of services" (e.g., institutional providers such as hospitals) and "providers of medical or health services" (e.g., non-institutional providers such as physicians, dentists and other practitioners) as defined by Medicare, and any other person or organization that furnishes, bills, or is paid for health care.
-Birkam Health Center and Staff, by this definition, is a Covered Entity under HIPAA and must comply with these policies and procedures.
+UEC and Staff must comply with these policies and procedures.